 If a woman skier wants to flex her ski in the same manner as a man around 200 pounds does, the ski needs to weigh a bit lighter.
 For this reason, the ski manufacturers of women skis often thin out the metal or remove it completely.
 The ski manufacturers may also change the dimensions of the skis to make sure women get the most grip, comfort, and angle out of their skis.

-The XC skiing style of male and female skiers is also different and for this reason, many women who go exclusively for woman ski equipment find that those help them in skiing.
+The cross country skiing style of male and female skiers is also different and for this reason, many women who go exclusively for woman ski equipment find that those help them in skiing.

 It is also about the ramp angle as women’s center of gravity while skiing is different than that of men’s.
 When a woman skier is on the slope, the center of gravity is usually their hips, while for men, it is in their chest region.